allegroai/clearml-session/README.md

   --jupyter-lab [true/false]
                         Install Jupyter-Lab on interactive session (default:
                         true)
-  --git-credentials [true/false]
+  --upload-files UPLOAD_FILES
+                        Advanced: Upload local files/folders to the remote session.
+Example: `/my/local/data/` will upload the
+                        local folder and extract it into the container in ~/session-files/ --git-credentials [true/false]
                         If true, local .git-credentials file is sent to the interactive session. (default: false)